 The warmth of the water had driven away the deleterious chill of shock, but a deep, aching soreness had settled throughout my limbs in its wake, and I was stiff as I rose from the tub and accepted the towel he handed me.
 I dried myself a little, so as not to leave a trail of water on the floor, and as I patted my skin down, Henry pulled the hem of his shirt free from his trousers, reached behind his back, and tugged it off.

 I stilled, watching him.
 “Are you getting in with me?”

 His fingers fell to the buttons at his waist, but his eyes were steady on mine.
 “You nearly died today.
-I need to hold onto you for a while in order to reassure myself that you didn’t.”
+I think I need to hold onto you for a while in order to reassure myself that you didn’t.”

 His words caught me off guard.
 He’d been so calm, so steady up until now.
 It was only as he spoke that I noticed the tightness around his eyes, the pinched line his lips had settled into.
 If he unraveled right now, so would I.

 “I might break if you hold me,” I said.